 Kids and adults alike can suit up with a rope and harness to do a little climbing.
 If you are not used to this activity, be prepared to be somewhat sore the next day.
 However, the momentary discomfort is certainly worth the experience.

-Artifacts are displayed in the gallery for history lovers, and an outside display contains 50+ old tractors unique to the area.
-Don’t forget to stop in the Konobon Gallery to learn about the process of making bread, wine tasting, and olive oil, essential means of commerce for this region.
+The gallery displays artifacts for history lovers, and an outside display contains 50+ old tractors unique to the area.
+Don’t forget to stop by the Konobon Gallery to learn about the process of making bread, wine tasting, and olive oil, which are essential means of commerce for this region.

 Where: Nova Vas 52446, Poreč, Istra, Hrvatska